 - Learn how to walk through a process that will help you keep your talking points on track and avoid “triggering” the other person.

-- Identify “temper tantrums” and learning how to shut down someone in the middle of an immaturity attack.
+- Identify “temper tantrums” and learn how to shut down someone in the middle of an immaturity attack.

 Maintenance Leadership Roundtable – January 24

 Meet the Instructor

 In addition to graduating from Indiana University, Tom has received the MarshallGoldsmith Executive Coaching certification and is a qualified administer of the Strong Interest Inventory, the Myers-Briggs Type Indicator (MBTI), and Lominger suite of 360 development products, and The Hogan series of workplace performance assessments.